 In the first six months of the war in the Pacific, Japan had experienced a series of victories, including the capture of Singapore and even the bombing of Darwin in northern Australia.

-However, their expansion was dramatically halted in a number of key naval battles, including in the Coral Sea and the Battle of Midway on the 4–7th of June.
+However, their expansion was dramatically halted in a number of key naval battles, including in the Coral Sea and the Battle of Midway in May and June 1942 respectively.

 Soon after, the Kokoda campaign in New Guinea stopped the Japanese advance on land as well.

-In this critical campaign lasted from the 21st of July to the 16th of November 1942, saw a small group of Australian soldiers hold off a much larger Japanese force, buying time for the Allies to mount a counteroffensive.
+This critical campaign, which lasted from the 21st of July to the 16th of November 1942, saw a small group of Australian soldiers hold off a much larger Japanese force, buying time for the Allies to mount a counteroffensive.

 By the end of 1942, Japan was in a difficult strategic situation.
 Their forces were so spread out across the Pacific region that it was becoming increasingly difficult to consistently support them.